SuicideTALKcom/Brand-Statement/Brand Statement.md

 * Graduate of first Rice University intensive 6 month Data Analytics and Visualization program.

-* Prior Consultant for traditional and new digital media to Houston Advanced Research Center.
+* Consultant for both traditional and new digital media to Houston Advanced Research Center.

 * Proposed, drilled, and evaluated 100 successful oil and gas wells as a Petroleum Geologist.